Ever wondered what the big fuss about veganism is all about?

 “Should I Go Vegan?”

-If you’re currently asking this question, my answer to you is YES!
+If you’re currently wondering whether to make the switch to being vegan, my answer to you is YES!

 The very fact that you’re considering it, and bothering to do some research, means you’re already in the right frame of mind to begin approaching a vegan diet.